About EMAG’s campaign for justice

 After years of campaigning and promises from all political parties, nearly a million people are still being told that their compensation is limited to just 22% of the loss it is accepted they have suffered.

 These are ordinary people, now mainly in their 70s, 80s and 90s, who lived through the privations of post-war Britain and helped rebuild the country through hard work and saving.
 They are not the privileged wealthy but responsible hard-working people.
 They are former nurses, teachers, civil servants, small business owners and shop workers with most having less than £20,000 in their pension pot.
 They deserve and need the money owed to them.
 Too many continue to die without the compensation they are due.
 They need paying now.
-The money would be spent and recycled through the economy – including back to the government – and would support the post-pandemic recovery.
+The money would be spent and recycled through the economy – including back to the government.